DUI Bail Overview

-If you are arrested for a DUI in El Dorado County, you will have to post a bond before you are released from jail.
+If you are arrested for a DUI, you will have to post a bond before you are released from jail.

 There are 2 reasons why a person must post bail.
 The first is to make sure the person shows up for their court date.
 The second is for public safety.
 In DUI cases, the court looks at the public safety.
 The court has the authority to increase the amount of bail if they believe that the person is a risk to public safety.
 Usually, this is in multiple offender or Felony DUI cases.

 On first offenses, bail is usually $2500 to $5000, on second and third offenses it’s $10,000 to 15,000, and Felony DUI’s usually $50,000 to $100,000.

 How Bail Works

 There are 3 options for posting bail.
 You can post a cash bond, put property up as collateral, or pay a bail bondsman a 7% to 10% premium to post your bond.

 The cash bond you simply pay to the court the full amount of the bail in cash.
 Cash bonds may be posted at the Court during regular hours or at the jail, after hours.
 Cash bonds posted at the jail, must be paid with the exact dollar amount; the jail will not make change.
 If the bail is $2500, you pay the $2500 in cash to the jail and you will be released.
 At the end of your case when the bond is exonerated, the county will send you back your bail money or you can choose to apply it towards your fines and fees.
 Sometimes the court charges a small administrative fee which is deducted from the refund.

 Posting a Bond through a Bail Bond Company